EzraMoosa/indoorplants-tailwindcss/README.md

 ### 5. **Newsletter Subscription Section**
    - A simple form where users can subscribe to a newsletter.
-   - Integration-ready for email services like Mailchimp.
+   - Integration-ready for email services.

 ### 6. **Footer Section**
    - Links to social media and other important pages.